Basalt Town Council members said Tuesday night they find growth projections for the town “staggering” under scenarios in a proposed master plan.

 Mayor Jacque Whitsitt said the analysis should include the impact on Highway 82.

-“There are already problems in the midvalley, and we’re going to make it worse,” she said.
+“There are already problems in the midvalley and we’re going to make it worse,” she said.

 Whitsitt suggested the master plan might not be completed by the time the municipal election is held on April 7 and several seats potentially turn over.
 She will be off the board because of term limits.
-Three council seats are also up for grabs.
+Three council seats also are up for grabs.

 “We’ve got a lot left to go,” Whitsitt said of the master plan process.

 Tennenbaum also sounded the alarm about midvalley growth.

 “I am worried about what we’re going to see in the midvalley,” he said.
 “Willits is not done.
 The Tree Farm (Ace Lane’s project) is just getting going.
 That whole area is going to get much larger, more crowded, much more dense.”